 5-day itinerary for Cape Town

 Cape Town is one of the most beautiful cities in the world.
-From the iconic Table Mountain and the historic Robben Island to the surrounding world-class vineyards, there is so much to see and do – but how does one fit it all into a 5-day itinerary for Cape Town?
+From the iconic Table Mountain and the historic Robben Island to the surrounding world-class vineyards, there is so much to see and do – but how does one fit it all into a 5-day itinerary ?
 Here’s how…

 5-day itinerary for Cape Town: The Ultimate Guide